pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 server, and clients could pull notifications they don't have, in linked sections, perhaps using a standard format and standard protocols.

-To avoid the latency or intensity or polling for new notifications, the pulling of new notifications could begin whenever a prompt is received via an AMQP system.
-This way, the messaging infrastructure doesn't need to deliver messages in order (which AMQP messaging systems don't normally provide) and each receiver isn't required to keep a record of every message so it can deduplicate.
+The pulling of new notifications could begin whenever a prompt is received via an AMQP system.
+This way, the messaging infrastructure doesn't need to deliver messages in order (which AMQP messaging systems don't normally provide) and each receiver isn't required to keep a record of every message in order to avoid duplicates, and the client doesn't have the latency or intensity of a polling interval.

 If the "substantive" changes enacted by a receiver are stored atomically with the position in the sequence of notifications, the receiver can resume by looking at the latest record it has written, and from that record identify the next notification to consume.
 This is obvious when considering pure replication of a sequence of events.
-In general, by storing in the produced sequence the position of the receiver in the consumed sequence, and using optimistic concurrency control when records are inserted in the produced sequence, from the point of view of consumers of the produced sequence, "exactly once" processing can be achieved.
-Redundant (concurrent) processing of the same sequence would then be possible, which would help avoid interruptions in processing.
+But in general, by storing in the produced sequence the position of the receiver in the consumed sequence, and using optimistic concurrency control when records are inserted in the produced sequence, at least from the point of view of consumers of the produced sequence, "exactly once" processing can be achieved.
+Redundant (concurrent) processing of the same sequence would then be possible, which may help to avoid interruptions in processing the application's events.

 If placing all the events in a single sequence is restrictive, then perhaps partitioning the application notifications may offer a